How to Make Donuts From Scratch

 - Set the bowl in a warm place and allow the dough to rise until double.
 I like to turn on the oven to the lowest setting for 1-2 minutes.
 Then turn off the oven and place the dough to rise in there.
 It normally takes about 30 minutes for the dough to rise.
 Do not allow the dough to rise too much or your donuts will be airy.

-- Sprinkle a pastry mat generously with flour.
-Turn out the dough onto the pastry mat and sprinkle the top of the dough with additional flour.
+- Sprinkle a pastry mat with flour.
+Turn out the dough onto the lightly floured surface and sprinkle the top of the dough with additional flour.

 - Once the oil is at the correct temperature, place donuts into the hot oil.
 Don't overcrowd.
 We can fit about 5 donuts in our large skillet.